jdranczewski/puzzlepiece/docs/source/index.rst

    import puzzlepiece as pzp
    from puzzlepiece.pieces import random_number, plotter

-   # Create a Qt app that will run our GUI, and the Puzzle - its main window
+   # Create a Qt app, the backend that will run our GUI
    app = pzp.QApp()

+   # Create the Puzzle, the main window of the application
    puzzle = pzp.Puzzle(name="Basic example")

    # Add Pieces to the Puzzle